-There are not too many places you can visit, where you can learn about Southern California history, military history, and enjoy great views of the ocean, but there is one—Fort MacArthur in San Pedro.
+There are not too many places you can visit to learn about Southern California history and military history and enjoy magnificent views of the ocean.
+Still, there is one—Fort MacArthur in San Pedro.

-The Fort, located at the entrance to Los Angeles Harbor, is a former United States Army installation offering the chance to explore the local military history and pay respect to those who have served our country so valiantly.
+The Fort is located at the entrance to Los Angeles Harbor.
+A former United States Army installation offers the chance to explore the local military history and respect those who have served our country so bravely.

 In 1888, President Cleveland designated the area overlooking San Pedro Bay as a military reservation to improve the defenses of the Los Angeles harbor area.
 Fort MacArthur was formally created in 1914 and used as a training center during WWI.

-Large gun batteries for harbor defense were installed in 1917 with test firings shattering windows in buildings and houses for miles around, obviously unpopular with the local residents.
-By the end of World War II, the large guns were removed and decommissioned.
+Large gun batteries for harbor defense were installed in 1917 with test firings shattering windows in buildings and houses for miles around, obviously unpopular with the residents.
+By World War II, the large guns were removed and decommissioned.

 The site is named in honor of Lieutenant General Arthur MacArthur.
 His son, Douglas MacArthur, would later command American forces in the Pacific during World War II.

 The upper reservation is now a city park called Angels Gate Park and is home to the Korean Bell of Friendship.
-The bell was presented by the Republic of Korea to the American people in celebration of the bicentennial, to honor American veterans of the Korean War, and to symbolize the friendship between the two nations.
+The Republic of Korea presented the bell to the American people to celebrate the bicentennial to honor American veterans of the Korean War.

-Modeled after the Divine Bell of a King the Great, it is among the largest bells in the world with over 17 tons of copper and tin, and gold.
-It has a diameter of 7.5 feet and a height of 12 feet while the exterior surface is richly decorated.
+Modeled after the Divine Bell of a King the Great, it is among the most massive bells globally, with over 17 tons of copper, tin, and gold.
+It has a diameter of 7.5 feet and a height of 12 feet, while the exterior surface is richly decorated.

-Every February Fort McArthur hosts an entertainment event called “The Great LA Air Raid of 1942.”
-The event is the museums celebration of one of the most fascinating and controversial events in Los Angeles history.
+Every February, Fort McArthur hosts an entertainment event called “The Great LA Air Raid of 1942.”

-A night when literally thousands of military and civilians were convinced that Los Angeles was being attacked from the air, and even from space.
-What really happened that night is debatable, but the recreation offers an exciting time.
+A night when thousands of military and civilians were convinced that Los Angeles was being attacked from the air and even from space.
+What happened that night is debatable, but the recreation offers an exciting time.